splinterofchaos/PorkScript/README.md

 This project is currently unfinished.
 Contributors are welcome, and much help is currently needed in the PorkParser area (my parser is awful, and it needs to be redone -- check PorkParser/PorkParser.cpp if you'd like to see the damage :P ).

+Also, this project uses the Boost C++ libraries v1.44, along with Python 2.7.3 32-bit.

 Theory
 ------